okosival/onstore_project/README.md

-onstore is an ecommerce web App built with react, react hooks, react-hook-form, react-responsive-carousel, react-icons and tailwindcss.
+onstore is an ecommerce web App built with react, react hooks, react-hook-form, react-responsive-carousel, react-icons, tailwindcss and commerce.js as backend.
 You can visit onstore-shop.netlify.app to view app live.